PRIDE-Archive/pride-web/public/markdown/specificsoftwareformats/content.md

 ### Recommendations for popular proteomics software tools and search engines - What fits my custom pipeline:

-## What kind of Scaffold files is recommended for a Pride Submission?
+## What kind of Scaffold files are recommended for a Pride Submission?

 Scaffold (from version 4.0) can export mzIdentML 1.1 files, and we recommend uploading those files with the accompanying mgf peak list files that are referenced in them.
 This way an mzIdentML based Complete Submission can be done.
 For older Scaffold versions, we recommend exporting the binary .sf3 result files as ProtXML files and use them for a Partial Submission as "search" files.